hrasityilmaz/blade_analysis/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details
+This project is licensed under the MIT License